Leny Yoro returns to training with Manchester United after three-month absence

 But Yoro sustained a metatarsal injury just a fortnight later in his second pre-season appearance for United, resulting in him undergoing surgery in early August.

-The Frenchman was unable to make a competitive appearance for Erik ten Hag but is edging closer to fitness ahead of Ruben Amorim’s arrival as head coach on Monday.

-Yoro trained with the group for the first time ahead of the Europa League match against PAOK as he steps up his recovery.

-The teenager was welcomed back into training on Wednesday by his team-mates, who formed a tunnel and playfully slapped him as he ran through.
+The Frenchman trained with the group for the first time since then ahead of Thursday’s Europa League match against PAOK, with team-mates welcoming him back by forming a tunnel and playfully slapping him as he ran through.

-The PA news agency understands Yoro completed the majority of the session but is not expected to feature against PAOK or Leicester at the weekend.
+The defender did not complete the session but is making good progress ahead of Ruben Amorim’s arrival as the club’s new head coach on Monday.

+Interim United boss Ruud van Nistelrooy said: “He’s been managed very well after his injury in pre-season.

+“Obviously it was going to be a long one and it’s a big moment for him, that first time he’s back in team training.

+“Obviously we’re going to get him back partially over the coming weeks and look to get him on board as quick as possible.”

-Christian Eriksen and Antony trained on Wednesday after missing Ruud van Nistelrooy’s first two matches in interim charge, having seen Mason Mount return earlier.
+Christian Eriksen and Antony also took part in the session on Wednesday after missing Van Nistelrooy’s first two matches in interim charge, with Mason Mount involved having recently returned to training.

-Tyrell Malacia is also working with the group, but Luke Shaw, Kobbie Mainoo and Harry Maguire remain absent.
+Tyrell Malacia, who missed the entirety of the 2023-24 campaign with a knee injury, is also working with the group, but Luke Shaw, Kobbie Mainoo and Harry Maguire remain absent.

+Asked for an update on that quartet, Van Nistelrooy said: “Different cases, all of them.

+“Tyrell is the furthest (along) in the moment.
+He’s part of team training for a couple of weeks now, fully in team training, no restriction.